daytonaio/content/definitions/20240819_definition_open core.md

 ---
-title: 'Open Core'
+title: "Open Core"
 description:
-  'The open core model is a business strategy employed by companies engaged in open source software development.
+  "The open core model is a business strategy employed by companies engaged in open source software development.
 Under this model, a company offers a foundational version of its software as open source, which can be freely accessed, used, and modified by the community.
-This core, open-source version includes essential features and capabilities but may lack more advanced functionalities.'
+This core, open-source version includes essential features and capabilities but may lack more advanced functionalities."
 ---

 # Open Core